MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omni-auto-charges.md

 If the **Use advanced auto-charges** parameter is set to **Yes**, the existing Commerce parameter for **Refund shipping charges** is no longer applicable.
 To indicate which charges should be systematically refunded to a customer when using advanced auto charges, ensure the related charges code has been configured as **Refundable** on the **Charges code** setup page.
 Make sure that the settings have been synchronized to your Commerce channel databases through distribution schedule processing.

 > [!TIP]
-> For guidance on ensuring that line-level refundable charges are calculated based on the quantity returned, see [Refundable charges are not calculated based on the quantity returned](/troubleshoot/Refund-charges-miscalculated-for-partial-quantity-returned.md).
+> For guidance that will help you ensure that line-level refundable charges are calculated based on the quantity that is returned, see [Refundable charges are not calculated based on the quantity returned](/troubleshoot/Refund-charges-miscalculated-for-partial-quantity-returned.md).

 ### Refunding charges on a return order transaction